radar/guides/patterns.md

 modifications to your gem.
 When you specify development dependencies, another developer can run `gem install --dev your_gem` and RubyGems will grab both sets of dependencies (runtime and development).
-Typical development dependencies include test frameworks and build systems
+Typical development dependencies include test frameworks and build systems.

 Setting dependencies in your gemspec is easy.
 Just use `add_runtime_dependency` and `add_development_dependency`: